r0bnet/az-blob-to-file-sync/README.md

 ## TODO
 - Make the source container variable optional (handle events from all containers)
 - Optionally delete empty directories after a a file was deleted
+- Add an option to prevent replacing existing files on the share